 - Marine Conservation at MarineBio.org

 The brilliant biology staff at the Oklahoma Aquarium is always looking for new and inventive ways to revolutionize the environmental and humane responsibilities of aquariums and related industries.
-Our biologists are currently conducting research in several areas that will improve the quality of life for the animals at our aquarium and for future acquisitions.
+Our biologists are currently conducting research in several areas that will improve the quality of life for the animals at our aquarium, wild ecosystems, and for future acquisitions.

 The Oklahoma Aquarium has worked in cooperation of NOAA, Discovery Channel, Animal Planet, Dateline NBC and BBC to create documentaries and research valuable to the scientific community.
 Our research staff has been awarded a National Science Foundation scholarship for our innovative coral research.
 NOAA worked with our biology team to conduct tests for creating stronger mooring lines for weather buoys, and our magnificent bull sharks were able to eliminate the weaker materials with their extremely sharp teeth and powerful jaws.
 Our shark exhibit has been included in four different documentary features relating to the life history, biology and behavior of sharks.
 Special guests to our Aquarium have included Nigel Marvin, Dr. Jane Goodall, Titanic’s Robert D. Ballard and BBC’s Mike DeGruy.
 Look for our sharks during the Discovery Channel’s Shark Week in a program called “The Perfect Shark,” filmed by the BBC.